emqx/emqx-operator/docs/en_US/tasks/configure-emqx-service.md

   NAME   IMAGE      STATUS    AGE emqx   emqx:5.1   Running   10m
   ```
-+ Obtain the Dashboard External IP of EMQX cluster and access EMQX console
++ Obtain the Dashboard External IP of the EMQX cluster and access the EMQX console

   EMQX Operator will create two EMQX Service resources, one is emqx-dashboard and the other is emqx-listeners, corresponding to EMQX console and EMQX listening port respectively.